 These online schools offer challenging, thorough, and opportunity-filled degrees and certificates in a wide range of culinary disciplines: gourmet cooking, pastry and baking, culinary arts, food service management, and more.
 By enrolling in one of these highly reputed programs that are instructed by world-class chefs and faculty members, students are introduced to a highly profitable industry.

 And, learning to cook is not just for the professional.
-As of 2020, families are staying home more and often eating three delicious home cooked meals a day.
+As of 2021, families are staying home more and often eating three delicious home-cooked meals a day.
 Home cooks may run out of exciting new recipes or be intimidated by the techniques used to prepare foods.
 If this sounds like you, you’re in luck!
-Whether you are the chief cook and bottle washer in your home or aspire to be the top executive chef at a five-star restaurant, 2020 is the perfect time to follow your desires when convenient online culinary learning options are readily available in the field of culinary arts.
+Whether you are the chief cook and bottle washer in your home or aspire to be the top executive chef at a five-star restaurant, now is the perfect time to follow your desires when convenient online culinary learning options are readily available in the field of culinary arts.